Weak spots in our effort to solve the climate problem

 Weakness 3.
 Blind spots in the quantification of emissions

-There is insufficient insight into the extent of annual emissions of nitrous oxide, ozone and ammonia.
+There is insufficient insight into the extent of annual emissions of nitrous oxide, ozone and ammonia. (note: A recent analysis by the Washington Post suggests that a huge proportion of global emissions (perhaps as much as 23%) are not reflected in countries' reported emissions).
 A fog hovers over their dynamics, caused by accelerating permafrost melting, ocean warming, and increasing land use changes,.
 With regard to nitrous oxide, the observation is fairly complete in general terms, but a completely lax attitude prevails towards each source and there is insufficient insight into the dynamics.
 Each form of emission - namely fossil energy consumption, chemical production and agriculture - should be recorded and regulated much more strictly in terms of nitrous oxide emissions, instead of throwing the blame (very indiscriminately because it is not specified) to agriculture, leaving the other sources (such as chemical plants, aviation, shipping, wildfires) rest in peace, and passively noticing the continuous increase of these emissions.

 But we also fail to see exactly the volume of CO2 emissions..
 Yes, we know what is burned from what is traded in fossil fuels, but beyond that

 - such as subterranean coal and peat fires